ksflow/ksflow/docs/topic-names.md

 This is just one example, configuration will depend on your use-case.

-For specifics on how authorization works in ksflow, see [security.md](./security.md).
+For specifics on how topic names are used for authorization in ksflow, see [security.md](./security.md).